the-technat/dotfiles/README.md

 ## SSH

-On my Mac I'm a fan of [Secretive](https://github.com/maxgoedjen/secretive) to store my SSH keys in the Security Enclace of my mac.
+On `darwin` I'm a fan of [Secretive](https://github.com/maxgoedjen/secretive) to store my SSH keys in the Security Enclace.
 Thus I have configured it's integration in my dotfiles and it's assumed that SSH keys are generated in there.

 For remote linux systems there's a script that generates a default SSH key (unprotected) that could be used alongside a default SSH config that might be helpful.